thbono/spring-jpa-jersey/README.md

 # Implementation details

 - Dependencies versions were updated.
 This caused some changes in Spring Context declaration of JUnit tests.
 Details: https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4
-- Application class was moved to the root package, so Spring can load all the component without explicit package declaration
+- Application class was moved to the root package, so Spring can load all the component without explicit package declaration.
 - Load cities feature was implemented asynchronously through Spring Async capabilities.
 It could also had done with messaging, for example, using AQMP protocol.
 First option was chosen to avoid external dependency of an AQMP server, like RabbitMQ.
 - The existing tests were moved to the same package of its testing class, to provide code coverage metrics using IntelliJ or Jacoco.
 - The findLikeName method in Country repository was created just to meet existing tests compliance (TDD).
 The corresponding implementation using Spring Data convention would be findByNameLike.